The Library celebrated the 2014-2015 New York City Book Awards with a festive presentation and reception on May 4.&nb

 Submissions for the Awards

 The Library welcomes submissions of qualifying books from publishers and authors.
 Submissions may be made at any point prior to the deadline during the year of publication.
 Winners are contacted and announced in March for the previous year's books.
-For more information and a submission form, see the Entry Guidelines.
+2015 entry guidelines will be available on this page in May 2015.